dylans0ng/dylans0ng.github.io/_posts/2022-11-23-what-is-power-bi.md

 In this post, I'm going to walk through the **main features of the Power BI Desktop app**, so if you're interested in learning about the basics of this powerful data visualization tool, keep reading!

 ## Workflow within Power BI Desktop
 Power BI Desktop is the app that is free for anyone.
-You can many things with the free version such as **cleaning data, creating visuals, and managing relationships between tables**.
+You can do many things with the free version such as **cleaning data, creating visuals, and managing relationships between tables**.
 However, the downside is that you cannot collaborate together with others and share your work to the public.
 To do that you must use a paid version called Power BI Pro.

 I'm only going to be focusing on Power BI Desktop since anyone has access to it.